 That said, if Trust.Zone VPN meets your needs, you will be hard-pressed to beat the price of their 2-year subscription.

 Average streaming capabilities

 We found that Trust.Zone works well with US Netflix.
 Within the Trust.Zone client there’s a dedicated VPN server for US Netflix.
 In our tests, it worked well.

-Trust.Zone also has a dedicated US VPN server for Amazon Prime.
+Trust.Zone also has a dedicated US VPN server for Amazon Prime video.
 This too worked well.

-Beyond these two dedicated servers, Trust.Zone doesn't do very well streaming other services or video libraries in other countries.
+Beyond these two dedicated servers, Trust.Zone doesn't do very well other streaming service providers or video libraries in other countries.
 If streaming media is important to you, I suggest you head over to our review of the best VPNs for streaming instead of sticking around here.

 No custom Mac OS client

 Unlike the leading VPNs, Trust.Zone doesn't yet have custom VPN software for the Mac OS.
 You can use this VPN with your Mac; you just have to set it up manually.
 You can find instructions for doing so here.